Universal finite-size scaling in high-dimensional critical phenomena: Free boundary conditions

 For FBC, the finite-size scaling at the infinite-volume critical point is conjectured---and in some cases proved---to be different from PBC, namely that in dimensions $d> \dca$, the susceptibility and two-point function obey

+with $x$ away from the box boundary for the latter.
 (Since translation invariance is broken, we write both points in $G_{R, \betac}^\free(0,x)$; the origin is the centre of the box.)
 In contrast with \eqref{eq:PBC_lb} for PBC, there is no plateau in \eqref{eq:FBC}.
 This has been proved for the SR Ising model \cite{CJN21} (with the hypothesis supplied by \cite{DP25-Ising,Saka07}) and SR percolation \cite{CH20}.

 We conjecture that the $V^{-\frac 2 {\gamma \dc}}, V^{\frac 2 {\dc}}, V^{-(1-\frac 2 {\dc} )}$ scales of window, susceptibility, and plateau, and also the profile functions of Table~\ref{table:profile}, are \emph{exactly} duplicated at a pseudocritical point $\beta_{R,\mathrm{c}}$ shifted into the ordered phase as $\beta_{R,\mathrm c} = \betac + \text{const} R^{-1/\nu}$.
 (This shift has been observed previously by other authors, e.g., \cite{WY14}.)
 Explicitly, with a window around $\beta_{R,\mathrm{c}}$ parametrised by